rossijonas/alldrops-theme/README.md

 ## License

-**This theme purpose is to serve my personal Blog [alldrops.info](https://alldrops.info) and no License was apllied yet.**
+**This theme purpose is to serve my personal Blog [alldrops.info](https://alldrops.info) and no License was applied yet.**

-**I am willing to aplly any of the free licenses to this theme, but I never came to the point of researching and deliberating about it.
+**I am willing to apply any of the free licenses to this theme, but I never came to the point of researching and deliberating about it.
 Let me know if you would like to use this theme and has a license of choice.**

 **If you are interested in helping this project to become an open source and documented theme available at the official Hugo themes section ([themes.hugo.io](https://themes.gohugo.io/)) please contact me.**